 The rules and language vary from province to province, but here are the basic rules for how to make a legal will in Canada:

-2. You must be of sound mind and over the age of majority in your province (If you’re under the required age, there are specific circumstances that allow you to make a legal will, like if you’re married, have children or are a member of the armed forces).
+- You must be of sound mind and over the age of majority in your province (if you’re under the required age, there are specific circumstances that allow you to make a legal will, like if you’re married, have children or are a member of the armed forces).

-3. If the will is typed, you must sign your will in wet ink in the presence of two valid witnesses and they must sign to confirm they have witnessed your signature.
+- If your will is typed, you must sign your will in wet ink in the presence of two valid witnesses and they must sign to confirm they have witnessed your signature.

 When Should I Make A Will?

 The truth is, all adults should have a will.
-However, there are some key life situations and events that make it more important to have a will.
+However, there are some key life situations and events that make it more important to have one.
 Here are some common examples of when you should make a will:

 If any of the above situations apply to you, it is a good idea to create a will as soon as possible so you can have peace of mind that your assets will be distributed among your loved ones in the way you intended.